traylorcodes/query-functions-ts/README.md

 - **y**: a numerical y value number

 **token**: An optional token to provide for use with services that are protected.

+Returns an array of objects containing the key value pairs:
+- **H0010001**: number - The total amount of housing units within a county

 ```ts
 import { getHousingData } from 'query-functions-ts'